Banana Split Cake Bars

 - In a large bowl, beat butter and sugar until crumbly, about 2 minutes.
 Add eggs; mix well.
 Beat in bananas, sour cream and vanilla.
 In another bowl, whisk flour, baking soda and salt; gradually add to butter mixture.
 Transfer to prepared pan.

 - Bake until a toothpick inserted in center comes out clean, 18-20 minutes.
-Top cake with cherries, chocolate chips, marshmallows and if desired, peanuts.
+Top cake with cherries, chocolate chips, marshmallows and, if desired, peanuts.
 Bake until chips are slightly melted and marshmallows puff, 3-5 minutes longer.
-Cool completely in pan on a wire rack.
-If desired top with sliced ripe bananas or banana chips before serving.
+Cool completely in pan on a wire rack; cut into bars.
+If desired, top with sliced ripe bananas or banana chips before serving.

 Test Kitchen Tip